-Youth in Africa today are faced with a series of contradictions and frustrations.
+Young people in Africa today are faced with a series of contradictions and frustrations.
 In every way, they are the most connected generation to have lived on the continent.
-The know what they have, they know what they don't have and they know that their lives could be better.
+They know what they have, they know what they don't have and they know that their lives could be better.
 This is a recipe for disaster – or hope.

-While everyone knows the stories that come out of Africa - stories of troubles, systemic failures, starvation and cruelty, very few people have heard about the efforts being made by youth in Africa today.
-Recently, a tipping point was reached, a point where youth stopped saying, "Why is it like this?" and started saying, "Why can't I make it better?"
+While everyone knows the stories that come out of Africa - stories of troubles, systemic failures, starvation and cruelty, very few people have heard about the efforts being made by the African youth today.
+Recently, a tipping point was reached, a point where young people stopped saying, "Why is it like this?" and started saying, "Why can't I make it better?"
 Anthony Kaguara, a recent ALA grad called his peers "the daring generation," and it is a fitting title for many of the youth on the continent today.